VolkovLabs/volkovlabs.io/blog/2023-01-19-postgres-in-grafana/index.md

     GROUP BY bucket, stock_symbol;
 ```

-`stocks` is a hyper-table, I created it as a reguler and then before populating it I convert it into a hyper-table.
-First parameter is a table name I want to convert and the second parameter is a column name with timestamp.
+`stocks` is a hyper-table.
+I created it as a regular and converted it into a hyper-table.
+The first parameter is a table name to convert, and the second is a column name with timestamp.

 ``` sql
 SELECT create_hypertable('stocks', 'datetime');
 ```

 ## PostgreSQL is a relational database
+And the third reason we love `PostgreSQL` is that it is the world's most advanced open-source relational database.

+This fact, along with time-series ability and using `PostgreSQL` for configuration storage, makes it an ultimate choice for Grafana.
+Working with one database for all your needs is more accessible than with many different kinds.

 Create a table to capture stock data.